NAHco-code/Team-Profile-Generator/README.md

 ## Description

 Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
-Includes unit tests for each class.
+Includes unit tests for each class constructor.

 ## Installation